Royston Town F.C.: History

-The Crows started the 2006–07 season with yet another new manager, Phil Snowden, who had been First Team Coach under Paddy Butcher up until the end of the 1997–98 season, followed by a period of coaching at Enfield Town.
+The Crows started the 2006–07 season with another new manager, Phil Snowden, who had been First Team Coach under Paddy Butcher up until the end of the 1997–98 season, followed by a period of coaching at Enfield Town.
 The reserves continued to be run by Tyronne Parry, and Kevin Wilson and John Bloss stepped up to restart a Royston Town 'A' side playing out of Barkway in the K.B.
 Tyres and Mercury League.
 The youth team was managed by Stewart McDonald and coached by former club goalkeeper Simon Dobson.
 However, after another inconsistent season, the Crows were relegated to Spartan South Midlands League Division One.
 Despite this setback, the Committee decided to keep faith with the management team.

 However, after a poor run of league results, Snowden resigned in November 2007 and was replaced by Paul Attfield from Buntingford Town with Tony Galvin returning to Garden Walk as first team coach.
 Also in November reserve team manager Tyronne Parry resigned leaving Royston Town 'A' managers Kevin Wilson and John Bloss to step up a level.

-Chairman Graham Phillips stood down as he felt the time was right after nearly ten years at the helm and was replaced by Robert Stewart, owner of Stevenage Packaging Ltd. Within a fortnight of arriving, Royston Town had signed their first player for a fee in their history, in the form of former youth and first team player, Craig Hammond from Mildenhall Town for an undisclosed fee.
+Chairman Graham Phillips stood down after nearly ten years at the helm and was replaced by Robert Stewart, owner of Stevenage Packaging Ltd. Within a fortnight of arriving, Royston Town had signed their first player for a fee in their history, in the form of former youth and first team player, Craig Hammond from Mildenhall Town for an undisclosed fee.
 At the end of January 2008, Rob Stewart had to resign due to work commitments.
 For the 2008–09 season former Town favourite Duncan Easley was appointed Paul Attfield's assistant manager.
 Steve Jackson was unveiled as the club's new chairman at the end of August.
 Attfield resigned due to ill health on 5 November 2013.

-The South Midlands Division One championship was secured in the 2008/09 season and three years later a further promotion was secured in the 2011/12 season.
+The South Midlands Division One championship was secured in the 2008–09 season and three years later a further promotion was secured in the 2011–12 season.
 Six other cups were won in the same period with the South Midlands Floodlit Cup won four seasons in a row.